top of page

 Incense Culture Course

-Hong Kong people use Hong Kong artificial incense!
-Hong Kong is called Hong Kong because our country has been a port for trafficking in agarwood since the Song Dynasty.
-From the 1940s to the 1970s, Hong Kong was also the main incense production place for overseas Chinese.
-Hong Kong Hong Kong Hall is the Hong Kong Hong Kong Hall!
-Hong Kong Hong Kong Hall has been offering various incense making and incense culture courses in the name of Hong Kong traditional incense culture conservation since 2017, hoping to let more Hong Kong people know the knowledge and life wisdom of traditional incense culture; in 2021, Hong Kong Hong Kong Hall will officially start in Chai Wan.
-We set up a workshop to produce various pure natural fragrances, hoping that Hong Kong will continue to be fragrant and continue to be a Hong Kong with fragrance.
+Hong Kong is called Hong Kong because it has been a port for trafficking agarwood since the Song Dynasty.
+From the 1940s to the 1970s, Hong Kong was also the main incense production base for overseas Chinese.
+Aaron Tang, the founder of Hong Kong Incense Company, has been studying Hong Kong's traditional incense culture since 2007 and has visited various traditional incense shops in Hong Kong to learn.
+In 2011, he started making his own incense.
+Since then, Aaron has been organizing various incense-making and incense culture workshops, courses and lectures in the name of preserving Hong Kong's traditional incense culture since 2017, hoping to let more Hong Kong people know the knowledge and life wisdom of traditional incense culture.
+In 2021, Hong Kong Incense Company will officially set up its own formal workshop in Chai Wan to manufacture various pure natural incense products; in 2024, it will officially move to Kwai Fong to set up a larger incense workshop as a cultural base for making incense and promoting traditional incense.
+We hope that Hong Kong will continue to be fragrant and continue to be a fragrant port, so that Hong Kong incense will once again become a Hong Kong souvenir!
+Hong Kong people use Hong Kong made incense!
+Hong Kong Incense Company is the incense company of Hong Kong!

 As early as the Song Dynasty, Pinxiang was one of the "four kinds of meddling" among literati.
 At that time, there were already a lot of Agarwood in Dongguan, Hong Kong and other places.
 At that time, agarwood was transported by land to Tsim Sha Tsui, and then transported by sampan to Aberdeen, and then transported to mainland China, Southeast Asia, and even Arabia.
 Later, "Hong Kong" became the name of the entire island.
 According to investigations, many ancient villages in the Song and Ming Dynasties in Hong Kong also use Agarwood as a feng shui tree.
 It is speculated that Hong Kong is not only an agarwood re-export port, but also an important base for the production of agarwood in ancient times.
 It is a pity that the residents were forced to relocate to the mainland due to the delimitation order in the early Qing Dynasty, which caused Hong Kong to leave the traditional industry of agarwood production to be abandoned.
 It was not until after World War II that a large number of traditional incense manufacturers came to Hong Kong from Guangdong, and Hong Kong once again became an important traditional incense production base for Chinese at home and abroad and one of Hong Kong's important traditional industries.